OriginProtocol/origin-dollar/README.md

 HARDHAT_NETWORK=localhost npx hardhat fund --amount 1000
 FORK=true npx hardhat fund --amount 1000 --network localhost
 ```
-Note:
-You may need to remove [this line](https://github.com/nomiclabs/hardhat/blob/fc50a94a688ed5007a429857b808aae76441095c/packages/hardhat-core/src/internal/core/providers/http.ts#L119) from `node_modules/hardhat` if you experience timeouts running on the fork.
-Timeouts occur because of how long it takes to retrieve the blockchain state from the provider.
-<br/><br/>

 #### Mint with the Dashboard
 This is an easier way to mint more stablecoins than running the task if you have everything setup and need to quickly mint some stablecoins.